the-neutron-foundation/neutron-language/docs/source/introduction.rst

     // Do code here
   }

-To make a function return something, set the special variable ``--return--``.
-This tells the Neutron interpreter that when this function is called, and returns this value.
+To make a function return something, set the special variable ``--return--``, or use the return keyword.
+This tells the Neutron interpreter that when this function is called, it should return the value assigned to ``--return--``, or whatever is after the return statement.
+Note that the ``return`` statement quits out of the function and assigning the ``--return--`` doesn't.
 Example:

 .. code-block:: java

   func get_sum(arg1, arg2) {
     --return-- = arg1 + arg2;  // Return sum of two arguments
+    // Code here runs
+  }
+  func get_diff(arg1, arg2) {
+    return arg1 - arg2;  // Return sum of two arguments
+    // Code here doesn't run
   }

   x = get_sum(1, 2)  // variable "x" now has the value "3"